FTX co-founder Sam Bankman-Fried was arrested on 12 December by the Bahamas police for “financial offenses” against the US and The Bahamas.

 Hailed for his altruistic efforts

-The NYT report says that the FTX co-founder has been an admirer of Princeton University philosopher Peter Singer whom the report describes as the intellectual father of “effective altruism.”
+The NYT report said that the FTX co-founder has been an admirer of Princeton University philosopher Peter Singer whom the report describes as the intellectual father of “effective altruism.”

 At MIT, Bankman-Fried met Will MacAskill, the co-founder of the Centre for Effective Altruism.
 Raised in a household where altruism and utilitarianism were always subjects of discussion, he started donating about half his salary earned at Jane Street to charity, including animal-welfare organisations and effective altruism (EA) movement-building initiatives.